phunanon/Insitux/README.md

 (sect [0 1 2 3])       → [1 2 3]
 etc

 ;Filter a vector or string by a function, optionally passing extra arguments.
-Returns the type of the first argument provided.
+Returns the type of the second argument provided.
 (filter odd?
 [0 1 2 3])    → [1 3]
 (filter ["e" "l"] "Hello") → ["e" "l" "l"]
 (filter = [1 1 2 2 3 3] 3) → [3 3]
 (remove odd?
 [0 1 2 3])    → [0 2]
 (remove = [1 1 2 2 3 3] 3) → [1 1 2 2]
+(remove 2 "hello!") → "hello!"

 ;Returns the first item or character in a vector or string matching a predicate, ;  optionally passing extra arguments